By accepting my financial aid, I understand and am agreeing to the following Terms and Conditions:

 - I must only be enrolled in classes required to complete degree requirements or specified program of study.
 You should refer to your degree requirements to determine that the coursework you are enrolled in is required.
 Federal law requires that you be degree-seeking and making Satisfactory Academic Progress (SAP) to receive Title IV Federal Financial Aid.

 - Oregon Opportunity State Grants are updated throughout the aid year.
-Your state funds are subject to change as enrollment information is reported to OSAC.
+State funds are subject to change as enrollment information is reported to OSAC.
 Please refer to http://www.oregonstudentaid.gov/ for more information.
 For students from states other than Oregon, please contact your home state's appropriate office to determine if they award state grants for students attending college outside of their home state.

-- Federal Work Study, The FSEOG Grant, and institutional grants are awarded first come first serve basis, based on full time enrollment, as funds allow and those with the greatest need.
+- Federal Work Study, The FSEOG Grant, and institutional grants are awarded first come first serve basis and that I must accept the award to receive these funds.